The 12 Best Hotels in New Orleans

-It’s easy to fall under the spell of New Orleans—the history, the culture, the mouthwatering food and intoxicating music.
-From the aroma of just-baked beignets to jazzy tunes spilling out on the streets from neighborhood bars, the city is a mix of flavors, sounds, and—thanks to a post-Katrina building boom—buzzy hotels from which to take it all in.
-Here, our 10 new and old favorite sleeps across the city.
+From its history and culture to that mouthwatering food and intoxicating music, it’s easy to fall under the spell of New Orleans.
+The city is a mix of flavors and sounds—the aroma of just-baked beignets, jazzy tunes spilling out on the streets from neighborhood bars—and buzzy hotels from which to take it all in.
+Here, our 12 favorite new and old sleeps across the city.

 The Pontchartrain Hotel